• Skip to primary navigation

 To serve:

 • Serve your roasted Korean sweet potatoes with the miso butter and kimchi and hot and sweet jalapeños on the side.
+You can also drizzle some hot honey over the top.
 Enjoy!

 You might also like...